Skip to main content

 Topic Overview

-• Label: Summarization of the topic
+• Label: Auto-generated description of the topic

 • Size: Number of events in each topic